FastPig-jar/Hydrogen-modpack/README.md

 - Enhanced rendering and chunk management
 - Utility mods like Full Brightness Toggle, Clean F3, Zoom
 - Designed for compatibility with servers and vanilla gameplay
+- Easly play with your frinds using [e4mc](https://modrinth.com/mod/e4mc)!

 ## ❗ Bug Reports
 Use the [Issues tab](https://github.com/FastPig-jar/Hydrogen-modpack/issues) to report bugs.